This will stay PG-13, because of the small cases of violence and a couple of strong language.

 "Yuki-chan, why are you here," I asked, sweetly.

-"Because," he replied in the same sickly sweet tone, "I'm supposed to clean here too."
+"Because," he replied, mimicking tone, "I'm supposed to clean here too."

 "Really?
 Then you have impeccable timing.
 We were just leaving."